James IV: Early life

 Born on 17 March 1473 at Stirling Castle, James was the eldest son of King James III and Margaret of Denmark.
 As heir apparent to the Scottish crown, he became Duke of Rothesay at birth.
 James probably spent most of his infancy and youth at Stirling Castle in the care of his mother, along with his two younger brothers, James and John.
 In 1478, Queen Margaret was officially entrusted with the custody and education of the Duke of Rothesay.
 Not much is known about James's early life, but it is known that he received a good education from Archibald Whitelaw, the humanist scholar and secretary of state, and the theologian John Ireland, under the direction of his mother.
 In addition to Scots, James became fluent in Latin and Spanish, also learned French, German, Flemish and Italian, and was the last Scottish monarch known to have spoken Gaelic.
 The surviving exchequer records show that Prince James was taken from Stirling to visit Edinburgh in the summers of 1474 and 1479, and that his nurse in the 1470s was Agnes Turing, the wife of an Edinburgh burgess.

-In October 1474, James III agreed a peace treaty with Edward IV of England, the foundation of which was to be a marriage between Prince James and Edward's daughter, Cecily of York, when they both reached marriageable age.
+In October 1474, James III agreed to a peace treaty with Edward IV of England, the foundation of which was to be a marriage between Prince James and Edward's daughter, Cecily of York, when they both reached marriageable age.
 The treaty marked the beginning of James III's pursuit of friendship with England, a policy which was unpopular in Scotland.
 This policy would see further prospective English brides proposed for his son: Anne de la Pole (niece of Richard III of England) in 1484 and an unspecified daughter of Edward IV in 1487.

-James III was an unpopular king: he faced two major rebellions during his reign, and alienated members of his close family, especially his younger brother, Alexander, Duke of Albany.
+James III was an unpopular king: he faced two major rebellions during his reign, and alienated members of his close family, especially his younger brother, Alexander Stewart, Duke of Albany.
 James III's unpopular pro-English policy rebounded badly upon him when the peace with England broke down in 1480.
 This led to the invasion of Scotland and capture of Berwick in 1482 by Richard, Duke of Gloucester, in the company of the Duke of Albany.
 When James III attempted to lead his army against the invasion, his army rebelled against him and he was briefly imprisoned by his own councillors.
 During James III's imprisonment, Albany visited Queen Margaret and Rothesay at Stirling Castle to discuss the crisis with them.